Chester Himes: Critical reception and biography

-Some regard Chester Himes as the literary equal of Dashiell Hammett and Raymond Chandler.
+Some regard Himes as the literary equal of Dashiell Hammett and Raymond Chandler.
 Ishmael Reed says: "[Himes] taught me the difference between a black detective and Sherlock Holmes" and it would be more than 30 years until another black mystery writer, Walter Mosley and his Easy Rawlins and Mouse series, had even a similar effect.
+S. A. Cosby in The New York Times also positively compared Himes to Chandler and Hammett, enjoying his writing of the "Black experience" and skepticism regarding the American Dream.
+Cosby also opined that Himes' works influenced future writers and cited his Harlem cycle as being among his favorite work.

-In 1996, his widow Lesley Himes went to New York to work with Ed Margolies on the first biographical treatment of Himes's life, entitled The Several Lives of Chester Himes, by long-time Himes scholars Edward Margolies and Michel Fabre, published in 1997 by University Press of Mississippi.
+In 1996, Himes's widow Lesley Himes went to New York to work with Ed Margolies on the first biographical treatment of Himes's life, entitled The Several Lives of Chester Himes, by long-time Himes scholars Edward Margolies and Michel Fabre, published in 1997 by University Press of Mississippi.
 Later, novelist and Himes scholar James Sallis published a more deeply detailed biography of Himes called Chester Himes: A Life (2000).

 A detailed examination of Himes's writing and writings about him can be found in Chester Himes: An Annotated Primary and Secondary Bibliography compiled by Michel Fabre, Robert E. Skinner, and Lester Sullivan (Greenwood Press, 1992).

-In 2017, Lawrence P. Jackson published a significant, 600+ page biography of Himes titled Chester B. Himes: A Biography.
+In 2017, Lawrence P. Jackson published a significant biography of Himes, more than 600 pages in length, titled Chester B. Himes: A Biography.
+Reviewing the biography for Johns Hopkins Magazine, Bret McCabe noted it makes the case that while "[Himes's] debut, If He Hollers Let Him Go (1945), is as admired today as it was in its time[...] its follow-up, Lonely Crusade (1947), is overlooked and underappreciated, and positions it as a key text in reckoning both Himes's subsequent career and later works."